thaabomb/autocross-notes/README.md

 Keep a notebook in the car and take notes after every run.

+Come up with objectives prior to each run.
+After each run compare your performance to your objectives.

 # Thoughts
 There are two driving paradigms that one might adopt: use the grippiest tires available to achieve the fastest time; or, use the least grippy tires available to lower the speed of the traction limit to help you learn.
 When employing the learning paradigm, don't compare your times to other people's times.
 Only compare them to your own times.